 I’ve always been quite a big fan of the universal basic income project.
 It’s gonna get a lot more attention now than it ever has before.
-In some respects, the policies that governments are conducting in the UK, the Netherlands, Denmark, and probably in other places, they’re almost an experiment in universal basic income.
-They’re not universal but they’re certainly basic.
-They’re meeting some of the criteria and it will give us a lot more data to see whether there’s merit in those policies.
+In some respects, the policies that governments are conducting in the UK, the Netherlands, Denmark, and probably in other places are almost an experiment in universal basic income.
+They’re not universal, but they’re certainly basic.
+They’re meeting some of the criteria, and it will give us a lot more data to see whether there’s merit in those policies.

 Will the economy go cashless?
 I don’t know.
-I thought it was worth to mention because I figured that, in the immediate term there will be serious hygiene concerns around using cash.
-If that forces enough people who would otherwise sort of being unbanked if it forces them into a situation where they actually require mobile banking that might be the kind of tipping point that catalyzes the: “Okay, we don’t actually need cash anymore.” and there’s obviously benefits to go cashless.
+I thought it was worth mentioning because I figured that, in the immediate term, there would be serious hygiene concerns around using cash.
+If that forces enough people who would otherwise be unbanked if it forces them into a situation where they actually require mobile banking, that might be the kind of tipping point that catalyzes the: “Okay, we don’t actually need cash anymore.” and there are obvious benefits to go cashless.

-Another one that’s quite close to my heart and I hope comes true is the reduction in wildlife poaching.
-That was some news I saw really early on in the news unfolding around Coronavirus which was that China had to really step up its fans on the trade of wild animals.
-I thought it was a bit of a shame that it went a little bit under the radar because obviously at the time the big news was how the pandemic was sweeping around Europe.
-If that’s something that can last outlast the crisis another hugely positive consequence for the World.
+Another one that’s quite close to my heart and I hope comes true is reducing wildlife poaching.
+That was some news I saw really early on in the news unfolding around Coronavirus, which was that China had to really step up its fans on the trade of wild animals.
+I thought it was a bit of a shame that it went a little bit under the radar because obviously, at the time, the big news was how the pandemic was sweeping around Europe if that’s something that can last outlast the crisis, another hugely positive consequence for the World.

-Lastly, startup stuff has so much to offer the economy especially post-crisis like this because they can move so quickly and they’re so adaptable.
-I really hope a lot of the good ones can make it through and a lot of new ones come out of this.
+Lastly, startups have so much to offer the economy, especially post-crisis, because they can move so quickly and adapt.
+So I really hope many good ones can make it through, and a lot of new ones come out of this.